demisto/content/Packs/Akamai_SIEM/Integrations/Akamai_SIEM/README.md

 ## receiving 416 error code / aggregated delay when fetching events:
 This may be due to not querying for enough events per interval / request.
 The proposed solution in that case is to use the two parameters **Fetch limit** and **Akamai Page size**.
 **Fetch limit** is the number of total events we want to retrieve each fetch interval.
+Note that the maximum allowed value is 45k.
 **Akamai Page size** is the number of events we want to retrieve each request.
-Note that the suggested maximum for **Akamai Page size** is 200k.
+Note that the maximum allowed value is 45k.
 Meaning that an interval may execute multiple requests and therefore you should configure **Akamai Page size** < **Fetch limit**
 You should work to find the balance between them in a way that both the command, and the request won't get any timeout.